Confidentiality Notice

 Financial Impact: $18M to enterprise value

-Lessons Learned: Launching as a "skunkworks" project shielded it from political chaos.
+Launching as 'skunkworks' shielded it from political chaos.
 Success created resource battles.

 Professionalize Management